Jason-Teng/MethGET/README.md

 # <a name="SystemRequirements"></a>System Requirements
 * Linux environment
-* CPU：No special restrictions, but CPU has 16 cores is more efficient

-* MEM：12GB or higer (for plant sample) / 256GB or higher (for human sample)
-* GCC 5.4.0 +

 * Python 2.7
 (Type " python -V" to see the installed version.
 Python2 could be downloaded from  http://www.python.org/download/)